Counselling services

 What is Eating Disorders Counselling?

 Typically, those struggling with an eating disorder have underlying issues that need to be treated before creating a healthy relationship with food.
 A registered psychologist will work with you or your loved one through solution-focused therapy to determine what may contribute to your unhealthy eating patterns.
-They will work with you to develop healthy coping methods and strategies to overcome your eating disorder.
+They will work with you to develop healthy coping skills and strategies to overcome your eating disorder.

 Types of Eating Disorders